FlorinChess/geolocation-api/README.md

-## Geolocation API
+## Geospatial Data API

 RESTful web API developed in Java using Spring Boot and gRPC.
 This project contains three programs:

-`backend`: Java console application that queries data from the openstreetmap database and hosts the gRPC server
+`backend`: Java application that queries data from the openstreetmap database and hosts a gRPC server for providing data to consumers.

-`middleware`: Spring Boot web API that forwards data from the backend to the user based on the GET request; returns `.json` responses
+`middleware`: Spring Boot web API that fetches data from the backend to the user based on the HTTP requests; returns `.json` responses for data requests or `.png` for rendered map tiles.

-`frontend`: Static webpage for testing the API endpoints
+`frontend`: Static webpage for testing the API endpoints.

 ## Features